 8. Send follow-up emails

-Sending follow-up emails to the colleagues you have met is a great way to strengthen your relationships with them.
-It is especially important to send these emails to the people you will be working with closely.
+Sending follow-up emails to the colleagues you've met is a great way to strengthen your relationships with them.
+It is especially important to send these emails to people you will be working with closely.

 Example: “Hi Roberto, I am delighted to have made your acquaintance on my first day in the office.
 I want to thank you for the helpful information you provided.
 If I can be of assistance in any way, please let me know.
 Regards, Jean Arnault”

 Learning how to introduce yourself to new colleagues can help you achieve a long and successful tenure with your new company.
-After making impactful introductions to your coworkers, make sure you nurture your relationships with them.
-Good relationships at work can benefit you in many ways, like making your work life easier and improving productivity.
+After making impactful introductions to your coworkers, ensure you nurture relationships.
+Good relationships at work can benefit you in many ways, making your work life easier and improving productivity.